kmalakoff/is-version/README.md

 ## is-version

-Is this value a Node.js version
+Is this value a Node.js version?

 ```
 var assert = require('assert');